 In conclusion, it is established that the playwright has written the play.
 The Rani of Kittur with a view to highlighting the hidden history of the battle fought by the army of the queen of Kittur with that of the British imperialists.
-Credit has to be attributed to Basavaraj Naikar for the skilful exploitation of the historical theme from the time of inception of civilization till the dawn of the twentieth century, imperialism as an ideology that posed a menace to humanity, gradually declined and died out completely in the global sphere.
-With the democratization of the nations of the world the patriots, the nationalists and the denizens heave a sigh of relief due to the extinction of this anti-democratic dragon, imperialism that is irretrievably buried in the past without any hope of its resurrection.
+Credit has to be Notes and References:

+After a succession of numerous battles were fought for freedom and independence from the time of inception of civilization till the dawn of the twentieth century, imperialism as an ideology that posed a menace to humanity, gradually declined and died out completely in the global sphere.
+With the democratization of the nations of the world the patriots, the nationalists and the denizens heave a sigh of relief due to the extinction of this antidemocratic dragon, imperialism that is irretrievably buried in the past without any hope of its resurrection.